How to start a book blog, review books, and have a successful book blog

 If you know you’re going to be serious about blogging, it could be good to go paid from the start.
 At least pay for a domain name.
 That way you won’t lose any followers if you change blogging platforms from, say, Blogger to WordPress.org and end up changing your URL.

 Think about two things: the tone of your blog and user readability.
-Pick (or pay for) a design that represents the spirit of your blog: playful, serious, focused on mysteries, obsessed with fantasy, etc. But also make sure it’s easy to navigate and your text will be easy to read.
+Pick (or pay for) a design that represents the spirit of your blog: playful, serious, focused on mysteries, obsessed with fantasy, etc. However, make sure it’s easy to navigate and that your text will be easy to read.
 (For example, avoid light fonts on dark backgrounds.
-Also check if you can change the font size if the default is kind of small.)
+Also check if you can change the font size if the default is too small.)

 Readers consistently say they like to know about the blogger behind the blog.
 While you don’t have to get too personal if you don’t want to, you should still say something about yourself and the general purpose of your blog.
-Allow your readers to get to know you and what they can expect you to be writing.
+Allow your readers to get to know you and what they can expect you to be writing on your book blog.
 If you’re comfortable with it, consider adding a photograph for an even more personal touch.